ESMValGroup/ESMValTool/CONTRIBUTING.md

-Contributions are very welcome.
+# Contributions are very welcome

+If you would like to contribute a new diagnostic and recipe or a new feature, please discuss your idea with the development team before getting started, to avoid double work and/or disappointment later.
+A good way to do this is to open an [issue on GitHub](https://github.com/ESMValGroup/ESMValTool/issues).
+This is also a good way to get help.

 If you have a bug to report, please do so using the [issues tab on the ESMValTool github repository](https://github.com/ESMValGroup/ESMValTool/issues).

-If you would like to contribute a new diagnostic and recipe or a new feature, please discuss your idea with the development team before getting started, to avoid disappointment later.
-A good way to do this is to open an [issue on GitHub]((https://github.com/ESMValGroup/ESMValTool/issues).
-This is also a good way to get help.

-# Developing
-To get started developing esmvaltool or developing/porting diagnostics, follow the instructions below.
+To get started developing, follow the instructions below.
 More detailed instructions can be found in the [manual](https://esmvaltool.readthedocs.io) under Developer's Guide.

 ## Getting started
 To install in development mode, follow these instructions.